open-aerospace/Lambda-4S/simulation/JSBSim/README.markdown

       JSBSim Version: 1.0 Aug 14 2015 23:09:57

-All of the analysis is in an [IPython Notebook](http://ipython.org/), though the maps and conversion utilties are in other packages.
-Make sure you have a modern juypiter based IPython

-    $ sudo pip install ipython-notebook

-And basemap plus data

-    $ sudo apt-get install python-mpltoolkits.basemap python-mpltoolkits.basemap-data

-To run the simulation, the post-procses analysis, and to genorate this document simply run:
+To run the simulation simply run:

     $ make